katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 ### Submitting an issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists, and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker.
+Maybe an issue for your problem already exists, and the discussion might inform you of workarounds readily available.